Own an older Tjet, Kiosk, Kiosk HM1, K3, Raptor, Summit, Viper, Bullet or Xpress

 The size and print specifications are the same, the job included silhouetting the image and printing on a 14 x 16 colored Tshirt.
 Colored Cotton always uses more white ink than black cotton.
 The white layer was printed at 1440 x 1440, the color layer was printed at 1440 x 720.
 Only the white layers are shown to highlight the obvious differences.

 DTG RIPPRO offers different defaults for generating white.
 Epson's Garment Creator offers one white style for colored cotton.
-If you study RIPPRO's 3 white styles for colored cotton, you see balanced white saves the most and shows the greatest detail.
-All of the RIPPRO whites enhance detail more than Garment Creator .
+All of the RIPPRO white styles enhance detail more than Garment Creator .

 White and color ink costs per colored shirt follow: